Helping You Seek Justice after Sentencing

 - Habeas corpus: After a conviction, you may be able to challenge your imprisonment by filing a writ of habeas corpus.
 If successful, this form of post-conviction relief can result in changes in the conditions of your incarceration, a reduced sentence, or release from custody.

 - Judicial release: By filing a Motion for Judicial Release to the trial court where your sentencing took place, you may be able to obtain an early release from prison.
-The decision whether to grant or deny the Motion is left entirely to the trial judge.
+The decision of whether to grant or deny the Motion is left entirely to the trial judge.
 Prior to filing the Motion, you must serve a certain percentage of your sentence.
 The specific amount depends on the length of the sentence imposed.